Facts About the Octopus

-OCTOPUSES CAN LAY UP TO 100,000 EGGS
+OCTOPUSES MAY LAY UP TO 100,000 EGGS

-OCTOPUSES HAVE MASSIVE BRAINS
+OCTOPUSES HAVE HUGE BRAINS

-They’re able to retain short-term information, escape from enclosures and learn by mimicking each other.
-Octopuses are probably one of the smartest sea creatures out there.
-“Octopuses and their relatives (cuttlefish and squid) represent an island of mental complexity in the sea of invertebrate animals.”
-One generalization is that they have nine brains, in reality they have nodes all throughout their bodies with one centralized brain.
+By imitating one another, they can retain short-term knowledge, escape from enclosures and learn.
+Octopuses are definitely one of the most intelligent marine creatures out there.
+Octopuses and their relatives (cuttlefish and squid) represent an island of invertebrate animals in the sea of mental complexity.
+One generalization is that they have nine brains, with one unified brain in fact they have nodes all over their bodies.

 GIANT OCTOPUSES REALLY DO EXIST

-OCTOPUS SPECIES ARE STILL BEING DISCOVERED
+OCTOPUS SPECIES ARE STILL BEING Found

-OCTOPUSES ARE THE KINGS / QUEENS OF HEARTS
+OCTOPUSES ARE THE HEARTS KINGS / QUEENS

 THE TINIEST OCTOPUS

-OCTOPUSES ARE BOTH WARM AND COLD ANIMALS
+OCTOPUSES ARE BOTH WARM AND COLD Species

 These Are Some Amazing Facts About The Octopus